|

 How much is the admission?

-See our Admission page for rates.
+See our Information page for rates.
 (In the interest of preserving the webmaster’s useful lifespan, this information will be posted in one place)

 What if I just want to buy a one-day pass?
 Do you have those?

-We only offer a 1-day rate for Friday night (see Admission page), and the rest of the weekend is all one rate (the weekend rate includes all three days).
+We only offer 1 rate for the weekend (see Information page), and the weekend rate includes all three days.
 Rather than charging folks for every day they come in, we decided several years ago to bring the ticket price way down and let folks come back as often as they want to.
 It’s one of the best deals in Jackson for entertainment!

 What if I wanted to get in for free?